bandanna2k/parkrun-stats/README.md

 change.
 This file gives a complete parkrun course table.

-With the above table of courses, we can now go to each course and download the event history from URLs of the format https://www.parkrun.co.nz/cornwallpark/results/eventhistory/, in this example 'cornwallparkr' came from events.json
+With the above table of courses, we can now go to each course and download the event history from URLs of the format https://www.parkrun.co.nz/cornwallpark/results/eventhistory/, in this example 'cornwallpark' came from events.json
 The event history gives us a start event number, and a last event number.